werf/werf/docs/pages/reference/ci_cd_workflows_overview.md

 Rollback options:
  - Recommended: rollback via reverting the commit in the branch.
 In this case, the state of the branch is kept synchronized with the state of the environment, so this is the preferred option for preserving schema integrity.
- - By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in Gitlab CI, the "rollback" button performs precisely these steps).
+ - By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).

 Deleting the review environment:
  - By closing or merging a PR.